 For more information on Drake University’s social media communication and maintaining a personal web presence, please see the “faculty and staff” section below.

-Drake University’s Office of University Communications manages and administers the University’s institutional social networking accounts and official profiles.
+Drake University’s Office of University Communications and Marketing manages and administers the University’s institutional social networking accounts and official profiles.

 A directory of official Drake University social media outlets is available here: http://news.drake.edu/social-media-directory/.
 This directory frequently evolves as the University explores and implements new platforms and dissolves its presence on other platforms.

-Faculty and staff beyond the Office of University Communications with responsibilities for administering social networking accounts in Drake’s name should make themselves known to the Office of University Communications.
+Faculty and staff beyond the Office of University Communications and Marketing with responsibilities for administering social networking accounts in Drake’s name should make themselves known to the Office of University Communications.
 This helps ensure consistent messages and practices and means the office can provide you with additional information and resources.
-(The primary point of contact is Niki Smith, assistant director of public relations, social media, at email@example.com or 515-271-2179.)
+(The primary point of contact is Niki Smith, associate director, communications and marketing, at email@example.com or 515-271-2179.)

 “Spamming” is defined as, “sending irrelevant or inappropriate messages on the internet to a large number of recipients.”